 Their WireGuard implementation uses a collection of mostly new algorithms like a ChaCha20 cipher, BLAKE2 hash authentication, plus Curve25519 for key exchange.
 You can learn more about WireGuard cryptography here.

 NordVPN is a no logs VPN provider.
 Their policies guarantee that they do not log your online activities.
 But you don't have to take their word for it.
 They have successfully completed a third-party audit of their logging policies.
 This audit was performed by PWC AG of Zurich, Switzerland.

-Speaking of other operating systems, NordVPN has secure, reliable apps for most any device you might plug into your internet connection.
-More specifically, NordVPN has apps for: Windows macOS, Linux, Android, iOS/iPhone/iPad, Android TV, Fire and Firestick, Chromebook, Chromecast, and various game consoles, along with browser extensions for Chrome, Firefox, and Microsoft Edge.
+Speaking of other operating systems, NordVPN has secure, reliable apps for almost any device you might plug into your internet connection.
+More specifically, NordVPN has apps for Windows macOS, Linux, Android, iOS/iPhone/iPad, Android TV, Fire and Firestick, Chromebook, Chromecast, and various game consoles, along with browser extensions for Chrome, Firefox, and Microsoft Edge.